What is a Blepharoplasty?

 Dr. Su will place the incision line at the natural eyelid crease through which he or she will remove excess skin, muscle, and fat.
 Stitches are placed and taped to the temples and forehead to avoid knots.

 There are a number of options for performing lower eyelid surgery:

 - The traditional approach places the incision just below the eyelashes, trimming and/or repositioning excess skin and fat, and tightening the lower eyelid muscle.

-- In the transconjunctival approach, effective in improving lower eyelid bags and puffiness, Dr. Gruber places the incision inside the eyelid.
-Dr. Gruber can remove excess fat through a transconjunctival incision, but not excess skin.
+- In the transconjunctival approach, effective in improving lower eyelid bags and puffiness, Dr. Su places the incision inside the eyelid.
+Dr. Su can remove excess fat through a transconjunctival incision, but not excess skin.